matwhite/get_clean_project/Codebook.md

 This is the codebook describing the variables used in the output of the Getting and Cleaning Data course project concerning Human Activity Recognition.

-Full documentation about these data is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Full documentation about the original data set is available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The original data set is here
+The original data set is here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Field Descriptions